carmeloevoli/carmeloevoli.github.io/_pages/malargue2024.md

   - Undecided yet (to be covered by GSSI funds?)

 ### Daily Allowance:
 - INFN per diem is 120 Euros / day.
+> [!IMPORTANT]
-  - Explore the possibility of reducing the number of days to cut the budget.
+> Explore the possibility of reducing the number of days to cut the budget.

 ### Passport:
+- Check passport validity
+> [!CAUTION]
-- Check passport validity (must be valid for more than 6 months after November 22).
+> must be valid for more than 6 months after November 22

 ### Medical Insurance:
 - To be arranged.